dstreamsai/AutoML/README.md

 This package includes trial version of ALEX that supports batch CSV upload only.
 Please refer to the corresponding chapter for a complete list of limitations.
 Please visit our website https://dstreams.ai/ or send us a message at contact@dstreams.ai if you would like to learn more or try the full version of ALEX.

+Installation of this version of ALEX will require downloading of docker containers from hub.docker.com with a total size of  ~ 6GB.
+This might take some time with a slow internet connection.
+Please refer to the Hardware Requirements section for other system requirements.

 ## How to install AutoML Engine from Docker images
 ## Install Docker environment